Shimrangupta22/Remedynex/README.md

 - **pandas**: For data manipulation.
 - **numpy**: For numerical computations.

-## How to Run
+## Installation
+1. Ensure you have Python 3.8 or higher installed on your system.
-1. Install the required dependencies:
+2. Install the required dependencies using pip:
     ```bash
-    pip install -r requirements.txt
+    pip install scikit-learn pandas numpy
     ```

+## How to Run
-2. Open the notebook:
+1. Open the notebook:
     ```bash
     jupyter notebook Drug_recommendation_system.ipynb
     ```

-3. Run all cells to train the model and perform predictions.
+2. Run all cells to train the model and perform predictions.

-4. Input your symptoms when prompted.
+3. Input your symptoms when prompted.
 The system will display:
     - Predicted disease
     - Description of the disease
     - Medication recommendations